Embracing the Seasons of your Business to find your Flow

-We each have unique circumstances we are working with – children at school, elderly parents, health conditions – and that’s not even mentioning the COVID lockdown situation which affects all of us in different ways.
-So of course there is no ‘one size fits all’ equation for when we MUST “crack on”.
+We each have unique circumstances we are working with — children at school, elderly parents, health conditions, so of course there is no ‘one size fits all’ equation for when we MUST “crack on”.
 If you’re at the beginning stages of your business, chances are you’re still learning about the natural rhythms of your business and it could take a couple of years for you to pick up on industry seasons, your productivity seasons, and finding your flow in the way you want.
 And that’s OK too.
 If you understand that, it helps you embrace the journey rather than fighting against it.

 If creating a business you LOVE is something you’re interested in, you can help yourself to my Create a Business You Love free PDF guide.
 It will help you understand the key elements you need to be thinking about to create a business you truly love to run — including marketing that feels in flow, business models, and how to attract clients with a lot less effort than you might be putting in right now.

 Click here for the Create a Business you can Fall in Love – and Stay in Love with Guide.

 With Love & Gratitude,